Varo Basin

 INTRODUCTION

 The Varo Sea basin is one of the greenest regions on Tharn, quite Terran except for its thin air; it's nearly as rainy as the Hastor Basin to the west, over the ridges of Zor Chasma.
 The basin is equatorial; heated by the sun, the air rises, cools, and precipitates rain, which collects in the Varo Sea, 900 km long and half as wide (560 by 280 mi).
-The far northern shore is a patchwork of savanna and open woods; the rest is rainforest--though the word means something drier on Tharn than on Earth.
-Varo Wood gets up to 1.2 m of rain (50") per year--but equivalence is hard to determine, since the year's a bit shorter, and evaporation's faster in the thin air.
-Soil moisture's roughly like a Terran forest getting 900 mm of annual rain (30").
+The sea's far northern shore is a patchwork of savanna and open woods, but all the rest is rainforest--though the word means something drier on Tharn than on Earth.
+Varo Wood gets up to 1.2 m of rain (50") per year--but equivalence is hard to determine, since the year's shorter and evaporation's faster in the thin air.
+Soil moisture's roughly like a Terran forest getting 900 mm of annual rain (36").
 Hardly rainforest, on Earth!

 VAD LAKES AND ZOR CHASMA